 Gold Remi Award

-The award in question is called Gold Remi Award for a short film and it’s awarded at the Huston international film festival.
-It’s an annual event and this was the 53rd edition of the festival.
-The film was produced by NHK Enterprises and sponsored by Delta Electronics Foundation.
-It’s the second film sponsored by Delta to win this award, the first one being, “Beyond Beauty: Taiwan from Above”.
+The film has been awarded the Gold Remi Award for short film format, presented at the Huston International Film Festival.
+The event is held annually, and is currently in its 53rd year.
+Water With Life was produced by NHK Enterprises, sponsored by Delta Electronics Foundation.
+It is the second film sponsored by Delta to win this award, the first being Beyond Beauty: Taiwan from Above.

-Ms. Shan-Shan Guo, vice chairman of Delta Foundation and project leader of the “Water with Life” film, said, “This documentary doesn’t focus on criticizing the environment problems we are facing.
+Ms. Shan-Shan Guo, vice chairman of Delta Foundation and project leader of the Water with Life, said: “This documentary doesn’t focus on criticizing the environment problems we are facing.
 On the contrary, it uniquely highlights the grace of Taiwan’s water resources with groundbreaking 8K images.
 Each vivid 8K scene of this film was conceived to bring the audience’s souls closer to those gorgeous places, so that we all cherish and protect the natural resources of our planet.”

-Ms. Shan-Shan Guo added, “How mankind protects the environment is a main axis of this documentary film.
+Ms. Shan-Shan Guo also added: “How mankind protects the environment is a main axis of this documentary film.
 The wildlife rehabilitator for the Formosan landlocked salmon, the guide of Qilan Forest, and the young artists who created popsicles out of polluted water, are all captivating conservation stories within the film that have inspired every stakeholder to value our planet more.
 Also, the film includes several scenes reflecting culture elements related to water resources in Taiwan, such as dried persimmon making in Beipu, paper umbrella art in Meinong, traditional craft of hand-making paper in Puli, all put in place to highlight the joy of living in this treasure island.
 The way this film brings people and the environment together has certainly been a core feature valued by the jury of the Houston International Film Festival Awards.”